 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Then, the first instance of this series was posted to the Japanese video sharing service Nico Nico Douga (NND) on January 16th, 2010 (shown below).
-This video entitled with “Inanana!” features the characters from a Japanese video game/anime series Inazuma Eleven.
+This ending sequence gained immediate praise among viewers, especially among amateur illustrators, and immediately began creating their own parodies just after it’s airing.
+One of the first instance of this series was posted to the Japanese video sharing service Nico Nico Douga on January 16th, 2010 (shown below).
+Titled “Inanana!”, the video features the characters from the Japanese video game/anime series Inazuma Eleven.

 Left: Diglett from Pokémon | Right: Code Geass

 Left: Hetalia Axis Powers | Right: Japanese Cosplayers

 Editor’s Note: Registration is needed to browse the original videos listed in this section.